 This questionnaire which is expected to take about 20 minutes to complete is aimed at eliciting your view/opinion on the social and environmental implications of the ACEDHARS project activities in your community.
 Your input would assist in the preparation of an Environmental and Social Management Plan (ESMP) that would enable the PCU to manage the various project activities in a manner that guarantees socio-environmental sustainability of the project.

-My name is DATE:Questionnaire No Phone Number: Address(optional): Adge (years): <18 Sex: Male .
-Female What is your religion: Christian Muslim Pagan traditionalist Others Marital Status: Single Married Separated/Divorcee No. of children: Non 1-3 What do you do for a living (your Govt. secondary occupation/nature of business)? () Self-employed () fisherman () hunter () public sector () Others (specify)
+My name is ..... .....
+DATE:.....Questionnaire No.....
+Community:.....
+LGA:.....GPS Location:.....
+Please simply tick (x) or write in brief detail where appropriate SECTION A: BIO-DATA Name: .....
+Phone Number: Address(optional): .....
+Age (years): <18 | 18-30 30-50 50-70 bove 70 Sex: Male 🔨 Female Muslim Pagan [ traditionalist What is your religion: Christian Others Marital Status: Single Married Separated/Divorcee No. of children: Non 1-3 4-6 6-8 Above 8 Level of education: ( ) No formal educ. ( ) Govt.
+Secondary ( ) Secondary Tertiary () others (specify) .....
+What do you do for a living (your Govt. secondary occupation/nature of business)? () Self-employed () fisherman () hunter () public sector () Others (specify).....
+How long have you been resident in this community?
+11. () 10 - 15 years () 5 - 10 years () Since birth () above 15 years () below 5 years 12.
+What are the transportation means to this community? () lorry () others () bicycle () Car/bus () motorcycle

-Below N500 () N500 - N1000 () N1000 - N5000 () N5000 - N7000 () N7000 - N10,000 above 10,000 () SECTION B 11.
-What is your general opinion of this project?
-12. How do you think the project will affect the community?
-How will it affect the individual families?
+13. Please give your weekly( ) or monthly ( ) earnings

 Pls explain the benefits or negative impacts of this project in the community?

 How do you seek redress when there is a grievance among people in this community?

 Do you have any concerns about labour influx into the community when the project commences?

 How far or how close is the nearest market?

-Please describe the leadership structure in this community Please describe the health care facilities in this village.
-Where is the nearest hospital located? .
+Please describe the leadership structure in this community

+Please describe the health care facilities in this village.
+Where is the nearest hospital located?

 19. Have you had any instances of gender-based violence in your community?
-If yes, please explain
+If yes, please explain.....